Priw8/ECLplus/README.md

 - `PLSTATE` - int, player state.
 The following constants from `ECLplus.tecl` contain possible values: `PL_NORMAL`, `PL_DYING`, `PL_DEAD` and `PL_RESPAWN`.
 Writable (but just because you can doesn't mean that you should).
 - `HYPERTIMER` - int, timer of a hyper.
 Not writable, use `playerSetHyperTimer` instruction instead.
 - `DIALOG` - int, 0 if no dialog is active, nonzero if there is dialog active.
 Not writable.
+- `SPELLBONUS` - int, current spell bonus.
+Returns `0` if there is no spell active.